 The Miller’s returned home and placement was set for July.
 In the interim Great Plains director Mike Goehring set our to develop an alerting system that would give Kate (and others) the freedom of which her mother had written.
 Simultaneously Great Plains trainer Jim Brokaw put the finishing touches on Smokey’s training.

-When using one of these alert systems it is paramount to remember they are incompatible with a petsafe dog fence system and can actually cause both devices to fail.
+When using one of these alert systems it is paramount to remember they are incompatible with a petsafe dog fence system or any other invisible fence for dogs and can actually cause both devices to fail.
 View flexpetz website for more information.